aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

 **This will be your work directory from this point**

 ### Understanding the provisioning template
 Provisioning templates, are JSON documents used by the JITP service in order to customize how your IoT things will be provisioned and registered.
 Actions such as creating a thing, adding a thing to a group and attach a policy are examples of action executed accordingly to the template.
-Read the [provisioning templates](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html) section on the documentation page.
+Read the [provisioning templates](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html) section on the documentation page to learn more.

 For this test you will start with the example below.
 The provisioning template is the start point when developing for JITP, what you define in the template will influence how your authorization and cloud infrastructure needs to be setup.
 In this example the **Parameters** are being extracted from the device certificate itself.
 When you sign a device certificate you can add fields such as CommonName, Company, country etc. Those parameters will be used to register you IoT thing, AWS IoT defines the following:

 AWS::IoT::Certificate::Country
 AWS::IoT::Certificate::Organization
 AWS::IoT::Certificate::OrganizationalUnit
 AWS::IoT::Certificate::DistinguishedNameQualifier
 AWS::IoT::Certificate::StateName
 AWS::IoT::Certificate::CommonName
-AWS::IoT::Certificate::SerialNumber (Given to the certificate by the CA, this is good candidate for the IoT:ThingName) AWS::IoT::Certificate::Id (**AWS managed**)
+AWS::IoT::Certificate::SerialNumber (Given to the certificate by the CA, this is good candidate for the IoT:ThingName or Thing.Attribute)
+AWS::IoT::Certificate::Id (**AWS managed**)

 **Very important!** When defining a parameter, a "Default" value can be provided in case the certificate does not contain information on the defined field.
-If you do not use a default value, a defined field which does not present a value will force the registration job to fail, the certificate is deemed unsafe.
+If you do not use a default value, the defined field which does not receive a value from the certificate will force the registration job to fail, the certificate is deemed unsafe.

 In the **Resources** segment we define how and where the parameters are used.
-Finally, you define the certificate to be registered and the policy what will be attached to it.
+Finally, you define the certificate to be registered and the policy which will be attached to it.
 Provisioning templates can solve many cases, be sure to explore the documentation page for more examples.

 ```json